momnaqamar/homework2/README.md

 * Properly utilize Bootstrap functions.

-### Bonus

-* Using Bootstrap, make a sticky footer and use sub-rows and sub-columns on your portfolio site (**Hint:** Check out the Bootstrap documentation).

 ## Commit Early and Often

 One of the most important skills to master as a web developer is version control.
 Building the habit of committing via Git is important for two reasons:

-* Your commit history is a signal to employers that you are actively working on projects and learning new skills.

-* Your commit history allows you to revert your codebase in the event that you need to return to a previous state.
+I made sure to commit early and often.
+I did this because the commit history is a signal I am actively working on projects and learning new skills.
+Commit history allows people to revert their codebase in the event that they need to return to the previously written code.

-Follow these guidelines for committing:

-* Make single-purpose commits for related changes to ensure a clean, manageable history.
-If you are fixing two issues, make two commits.

-* Write descriptive, meaningful commit messages so that you and anyone else looking at your repository can easily understand its history.
+I made single-purpose commits to ensure a clean, manageable history.
+I wrote descriptive commit messages/reasons so that anyone looking at my project can easily understand its history.
+I only commited work that was done, not half-done work.
+I tested my application before I committed my changes to ensure functionality.

-* Don't commit half-done work, for the sake of your collaborators (and your future self!).

-* Test your application before you commit to ensure functionality at every step in the development process.

-We would like you to have well over 200 commits by graduation, so commit early and often!

 ## Submission on BCS

-You are required to submit the following:
+This is what is required to be submitted:

 * The URLs of the deployed applications